 applying to Dublin...

 To complete an application we ask you to:

-- fill out an application form, including essay, and submit it along with a $60 application fee (international students are subject to a $100 application fee);
+- fill out an application form and submit it along with a $60 application fee (international students are subject to a $100 application fee);

 - request confidential references from your current English and math teachers and another person who knows you well and can give us insights into your character;